AWegnerGitHub/awegnergithub.github.io-content/2023_08_07_stackexchange_strike_ends.md

 announced at the [developer conference last month][6] started appearing on the site.

 I'm still pessimistic about the future of the platform, if I'm being honest with myself.
 I do not think generative AI will be a benefit to the community, as it exists right now.
-By the time it's to a point where generative AI doesn't make things up, it'll be to late.
-The bad data and information will already been on the site and trust will be gone.
+By the time it's to a point where generative AI doesn't make things up, it'll be too late.
+The bad data and information will have already been on the site and trust will be gone.

 The policies that can't be measured until a violation occurs also has me concerned.
 We went through this cycle back in 2019 with a strike being very narrowly averted then.
 Unfortunately, the same things that occurred then triggered the issues now: a private policy and talking to the press.
 Both